 \section{Introduction}

 \fancyhead[RO]{\textit{Introduction}\, / \thepage}

-\lettrine[lines=3,loversize=.18]{P}{ }artial differential equations are central tools in mathematical modeling since they are employed to represent processes in many areas.
-Particularly, the scattering is a physical phenomenon that arises in various fields such as acoustics, electromagnetism, geophysics, and medical imaging.
+\lettrine[lines=2,loversize=0.15,findent=0.4em,nindent=0em]{P}{}artial differential equations (PDEs) are central to mathematical modeling and are used to represent physical processes across a wide range of scientific and engineering disciplines.
+In particular, wave scattering problems arise in a broad range of fields, including acoustics, electromagnetism, geophysics, and medical imaging.
 Numerical methods such as the Finite Element Method (FEM) and the Boundary Element Method (BEM) are commonly used to model these problems, as they provide accurate approximations of the solution \citep{bermudez_optimal_2007,chandler-wilde_numerical-asymptotic_2012}.
-However, these methods can become computationally expensive when applied to complex geometries or high-frequency regimes, as they require fine spatial discretization to maintain accuracy.
-These limitations have motivated the exploration of alternative approaches, including machine learning-based methods, which aim to reduce the need for fine discretization and scale more efficiently with the dimensionality of the problem \citep{nganyu_tanyu_deep_2023}.\\
+However, their computational cost increases significantly for complex geometries or high-frequency regimes, where fine spatial discretization is required to preserve accuracy.\\

-Machine learning has been used in the solution of forward partial differential equations.
+These limitations have motivated the exploration of alternative approaches, including machine learning-based methods, which aim to reduce the need for fine discretization and scale more efficiently with the dimensionality of the problem \citep{nganyu_tanyu_deep_2023}.
+Machine learning has increasingly been applied to the solution of forward problems governed by partial differential equations.
 Physics-Informed Neural Networks (PINNs) incorporate the governing equations and available data into the training process \citep{lagaris_artificial_1998,dissanayake_neural-network-based_1994,raissi_physics-informed_2019}.
 PINNs have been used to approximate solutions of PDEs such as the Helmholtz equation \citep{escapil-inchauspe_hyper-parameter_2023,nair_multiple_2024}.
-However, their performance is often evaluated without comparisons to standard numerical methods or using limited benchmarks.
-A systematic review in fluid mechanics reports that 79\% of machine learning solvers claiming superior performance over traditional methods do not use adequate baselines \citep{mcgreivy_weak_2024}.
-Comparisons must be designed to avoid underestimating or overestimating the performance of each method.
-For example, this can be achieved by comparing solution times across methods with different accuracies, or by benchmarking against numerical methods that are not optimal for the specific problem.
-Therefore, a strong baseline is essential to assess the true capabilities and limitations of machine learning methods in solving PDEs.\\
+However, their performance is often assessed in isolation, without systematic comparison to established numerical methods or using limited, and potentially biased benchmarks.
+A systematic review in fluid mechanics reports that 79\% of machine learning solvers claiming superior performance over traditional methods do not use adequate baselines \citep{mcgreivy_weak_2024}.\\